 Even Athena, Zeus's favorite child, is not spared the suffering.
 Zeus realizes that he and the other gods had relied too much on her wisdom and knowledge.
 When said wisdom is stolen by Typhon, Athena is tormented and feels helpless and useless, quickly turning to false prophecies and unwise strategies to guide her just to prove that she is still worth something.
 Zeus's genuine sorrow at what Typhon has done to his beloved child is heartbreaking to hear.

 Overall, Immortals Fenyx Rising is one of the most human portrayals of Zeus in modern media.
 He's not just the all-powerful king of the gods; he's a selfish, naive, less-than-successful father who neglected both his own children and the humans he helped to create.
 At the climax of the game, Prometheus reveals that Typhon was able to gain control of the Golden Isle because Zeus had lost faith in humanity, which weakened the equally faith-based powers of himself and the other gods.
-It's a truly heartbreaking moment for both Zeus and the player, and one which stays with you long after the game has been completed.
+It's a truly heartbreaking moment for both Zeus and the player, and one that stays with you long after the game has been completed.